This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

-(1) All staff, volunteers and Council members of La Trobe University are required to observe child safe principles and expectations for appropriate behaviour towards and in the company of children, as noted below.
+(1) This Code of Conduct outlines appropriate standards of behaviour by adults towards children (child means persons under the age of 18).
+All members of La Trobe University (the University) are required to observe child safe principles and expectations for appropriate behaviour towards and in the company of children, in physical and virtual environments, by:

 - taking all reasonable steps to protect children from abuse;

-- if an allegation of child abuse is made, ensure as quickly as possible that the child(ren) are safe;
+- reporting any reportable allegations of child abuse to University’s Child Safety Officer and ensure as quickly as possible that the child(ren) are safe;

 - encouraging children to ‘have a say’ and participate in all relevant organisational activities where possible, especially on issues that are important to them.

-- do things of a personal nature that a child can do for themselves, such as toileting or changing clothes;
+- initiate unnecessary physical contact with children or do things of a personal nature that children can do for themselves, such as toileting or changing clothes;

 - engage in open discussions of a mature or adult nature in the presence of children (for example, personal social activities);

-- use personal devices to take photos of children;
+- take unauthorised photos or use personal devices to take authorised photos of children;

-- fail to report to the Centre’s Child Safety Officer, any person who has breached this Code of Conduct in any way.
+- fail to report to the University’s Child Safety Officer, any person who has breached this Code of Conduct in any way.

-(5) By observing these standards, you acknowledge your responsibility to immediately report any breach of this code to La Trobe University’s Child Safety Officer.
+(3) By observing these standards, you acknowledge your responsibility to immediately report any breach of this code to University’s Child Safety Officer.